Winter in St. Moritz (sleigh ride), 1918

-This large format poster (35 x 50 inches) features a never-before-seen text variant, highlighting the location of St. Moritz in the Oberengadin region.
+This large format poster (35 x 50 inches) features a rare text variant, highlighting the location of St. Moritz in the Oberengadin region for the Austrian and German market.

 35.6 x 50.4 inches (90 x 128 cm)